mishalmittal3092/Data-Analysis-GFG-course/Introduction-to-MYSQL/DML & SELECT Queries/Readme.md

 This folder contains my hands-on learning and practice related to DML (Data Manipulation Language) and SELECT Queries in SQL.<br>
-Here, I have worked on performing data operations and retrieving insights from a sample Products Dataset using various SQL commands and functions.
+Here, I have worked on performing data operations and retrieving insights from a sample <b> Myntra Products Dataset</b> using various SQL commands and functions.

 Topics Covered:<br>
 <b>1.
 DML Commands:</b><br>